Sitali Pranayama translates to 'the cooling breath'.

-Firstly, sit in a comfortable upright, seated position.
+Firstly sit in a comfortable upright, seated position.
 Secondly, spine is nice and straight.
-Further more, hands gently on your knees.
-Finally, have your legs folded, or straight in front of you if this is too hard.
+Next place your hands gently on your knees.
+Finally have your legs folded, or if this is too difficult, straight in front of you or sit in a chair.
 Most importantly, keep your pelvis slightly tilted forward.
 Sit on a block or bolster to support this gentle pelvic tilt.

-Meanwhile, breathe in through a tongue curled like a straw (right).
-Subsequently, breathing out through the nose.
+Then breathe in through a tongue curled like a straw.
+Next breathing out through the nose.
 If you are unable to curl the tongue you can perform Sitkari instead, where you breathe through the teeth which are lightly held together or sip through your lips like a straw.